 Plant-based protein:

-Consider some of the following combinations to construct a protein rich, plant-based meal.
-Ask yourself, can I add nuts like cashews, crushed almonds, pecans, walnuts to this?
-Or seeds like hemp seed, sesame, sunflower, pumpkin seeds for extra crunch, fat, and protein?
+Consider some of the following combinations to construct a protein-rich, plant-based meal.
+Ask yourself, can I add nuts like cashews, crushed almonds, pecans, and walnuts to this?
+Or seeds like hemp seed, sesame, sunflower, and pumpkin seeds for extra crunch, fat, and protein?

 Here are a few combinations to try for a more balanced meal and adequate plant-based protein intake: